Story & Photos by

 The most impressive site is the Great Circle, which also includes the Great Circle Museum.
 The 1,054-foot-wide circle is one of the largest of its kind.
 Visitors can walk around the entire circle, which also contains a moat on the inside of the wall.
 It once held water, but nobody knows what its purpose was.

 Nearby is Octagon Earthworks, which, today, is the Mound Builders Country Club golf course.
 Along with a platform to view the octagon structure, the golf course allows the public to walk along on a short section of the golf course to see the structure up-close.
-The entire golf course is opened to “mound” visitors four times per year, with remaining dates in 2019 being July 29 and Oct.
-13.
+The entire golf course is opened to “mound” visitors four times per year.

 A third piece of the geometric earthwork is at Wright Earthwork, which is a fragment of what used to be a near-perfect square enclosure that once stood on the spot.